espressif/esp-faq/docs/en/software-framework/peripherals/usb.rst

 Does ESP32-C3 USB support USB serial port function and USB JTAG function?
 ---------------------------------------------------------------------------------------------------------------------

-  Yes.
+  Yes, but you cannot define the descriptor by yourself.

 ---------------

 What are the USB features of ESP32-S2 and ESP32-S3?
 --------------------------------------------------------------------------------------------------------------------------------

-  ESP32-S3 and ESP32-S2 support USB 1.1 OTG, and both support Host and Device functions.
+  ESP32-S3 and ESP32-S2 support USB 2.0 OTG, and both support Host and Device functions.
 On top of that, ESP32-S3 also supports USB-Serial-JTAG peripheral, which can be used to download and debug firmware.

 ---------------

 Are there any references to the library and demo of ESP32-S2 USB Host?
 --------------------------------------------------------------------------------------------------------------------------

-  This part is already under internal development.
-If you want to do some functional verification first, please refer to the `USB example <https://github.com/espressif/esp-iot-solution/tree/usb/add_usb_solutions/examples/usb>`_ in esp-iot-solution.
+  Please refer to `USB Host <https://docs.espressif.com/projects/esp-idf/en/latest/esp32s2/api-reference/peripherals/usb_host.html>`_ in ESP-IDF.

 ---------------

 The USB protocol supported by ESP32-S2 is OTG 1.1, with the maximum speed of 12 Mbps.
 Can it communicate with USB 2.0 devices?
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  Most USB 2.0 devices can backward compatible with USB 1.1, so they can communicate with USB 1.1 (in full speed mode).
+  In the full speed mode, USB 2.0 devices are compatible with USB 1.1 devices, so they can communicate with each other.

 ---------------

 Does ESP32-S2 support USB camera?
 ------------------------------------------------------------------------

-  Yes, but currently ESP32S2 only supports USB 1.1.
-So please choose the camera which is compatible with USB 1.1.
+  Yes.
 For demo code, please refer to example `uvc_stream <https://github.com/espressif/esp-iot-solution/tree/usb/add_usb_solutions/components/usb/uvc_stream>`_.

 ---------------